TreyGohlmann/RC-Energy-Capture/README.md

 - A standard electric motor DC motor was used.

 Turbine:
--A toridal turbine design was used based on it's efficency when compaired to other designs.
+- A toroidal turbine design was used based on it's efficency when compaired to other designs.

 A-Frame Turbine Mount:
 - An a-frame mounting bracket was used to elevate the turbine+generator away from the base of the rc car.